 Ignoring the problem

-Fundamentally by cutting/mowing or strimming the Japanese knotweed you are storing up problems for the future not only in the fact that you may increase the size of the infestation but also because should you want to sell your property you will find that any potential buyer will struggle to get a mortgage and if the plants on your land should spread to your neighbour’s land that neighbour can take you to court and in July 2018 a precedent was recognised meaning that they are likely to win their case.
+Fundamentally, by cutting/mowing or strimming the Japanese knotweed, you are storing up problems for the future, not only in the fact that you may increase the size of the infestation but also because, should you want to sell your property, you will find that any potential buyer will struggle to get a mortgage and if the plants on your land were to spread to your neighbour’s land, they can take you to court, and in July 2018, a precedent was recognised meaning that they are likely to win their case.